An Image-based Typology for Visualization: Results

 Generalized bar charts are the third most common visualization type and have increased in number in recent years.
 We find that they are among the easiest to identify, and the consistency between coders is at \barcon.
 3D generalized bar charts are extremely rare, we found them either in the early years or, more recently, to depict data on 3D surfaces such as on a globe. \tochange{In contrast to pie charts, we include doughnut charts here as they use the segment length to encode data~\cite{skau2016arcs}.} Canonical examples, taken from \cite{Weiss:2021:Revisited}, \cite{Ye:2021:ShuttleSpace}, \cite{Kim:2021:Githru}, are:

-\textbf{Continuous Color and Grey-scale Representations} \textls[-5]{\emph{show structured color patterns across an image or atop a geometric 3D object.
+\textbf{Continuous Color and Grey-scale, \jctg{and Texture} Representations} \textls[-5]{\emph{show structured color patterns across an image or atop a geometric 3D object.
 These patterns \textls[-10]{can be evoked by changes in intensity, hue, brightness, and\discretionary{/}{}{/}or saturation}.
 The changes are typically smooth (continuous) but can also show sharp transitions.} Typical examples include directional patterns (\eg, flowfields), continuous heatmaps, intensity fields, or, in extreme cases, even a binary image. \jcfr{Coders' consistency was among the lowest across all categories, marked at \patterncon.} Canonical examples, taken from \cite{garcke2000continuous,van2003image,feng2020topology}, are:}

 \textbf{Node-link Trees/Graphs, Networks, Meshes} \textls[-5]{\emph{depict points and explicit connections between these points to convey relationships between data items.
-Node-link relationships can be found in trees, graphs, networks, and meshes.} Examples include node-link networks or trees, topological graphs, or wireframe meshes.}
+Node-link relationships can be found in trees, graphs, networks, and meshes.} \jctg{Both nodes (in a network graph) or vertices (in a wireframe mesh) represent topological points in the structure: nodes represent abstract entities in network graphs, while in geometry, they correspond to vertices), and connections represent the relationships between these nodes.
+Thus, they are visually similar for the creation of a network-based structure.} Examples include node-link networks or trees, topological graphs, or wireframe meshes.}

 Node positions can be given, \eg, as geospatial locations or be derived from the data (\eg, projections).
 Connections can be continuous (\eg, in a Reeb graph, as the topological structure is given by showing continuous functions in space) or discrete (\eg, edges in a tree).
 Representations of this type were the 6\textsuperscript{th} most common representation type and their representation has stayed relatively stable at $\approx$\,10--20\% of images per year.
 Most images were 2D in nature, but \drpi{$27\%$} were 3D images.
 Canonical representations, taken from \cite{phan2005flow}, \cite{yoghourdjian2020scalability}, \cite{bhaniramka2000isosurfacing}, are: